- You are here:

 5. Symbols help build confidence and independence

+Symbols help to make things clearer for individuals.
 They can increase independence by providing key information in a simplified but organised structure, without the need for repetition.

 Symbol-users are able to: